waynodiablo/Oystercard/intro_to_the_web/solutions/06_sinatra_defining_a_route_solution.md

 ```

 Open [this address](http://localhost:4567) in the browser and you should see a white page with "hello!" in the upper left corner.
-                                                                                                  # broken link git.md
-This would be a good time to commit your code, push it to Github (:pill: [Version Control with Git](git.md)), and switch Driver/Navigator Roles&nbsp;:twisted_rightwards_arrows:

 > :pill: [`localhost` and web host addresses](../../../master/pills/localhost_web_addresses.md)

 ## How does _Hello World_ work?

-So, let's take a look at the source code again.
+Let's take a look at our code again.

 ````ruby
 require 'sinatra'